A teacher’s friend in Vietnam

 Alex Sinclair Lack

-Alex Sinclair Lack is a writer, teacher and entrepreneur; always on the look-out for exciting new projects.
+Alex Sinclair Lack is a blogger, teacher and entrepreneur; always on the look-out for exciting new projects.
 He comes from the coastal county of Cornwall in the UK, and studied philosophy at the University of Sheffield.
-He is currently working on an idea for a unique ELT textbook series, as well as a top-secret travel project.

 Feature Image: Long Bien Bridge, Hanoi